Behavioral Interview Questions: 2026 Guide With STAR Answers

 The result: the behavioral round is no longer a formality.
 It's often the round you fail.

 STAR stands for Situation, Task, Action, Result.
 It's a story structure that forces you to be specific.
+(For the deeper version — pacing rules, common failure modes, STAR variants like CAR/SOAR, and how to handle AI-era stories — see The STAR Method, Done Right.)

 - Situation — the context.
 Where, when, who, what was happening.